The Complete Silom Guide: Business District by Day, Bangkok's Best Nightlife by Night

 Where to Eat in Silom

-1. Som Tum Der — Michelin-Recognized Isan Cuisine
+1. Som Tum Der, Michelin-Recognized Isan Cuisine

-2. Muncheu @ Park Silom — Premium Snacks
+2. Muncheu @ Park Silom, Premium Snacks

 A brand that takes Korea’s famous deli manju pastry and gives it a premium twist.
 Crispy shell, creative fillings, and their milkshakes are seriously good.
 Whenever you’re craving something sweet or find yourself at Park Silom, make sure to stop by.

-3. Khao Soi Silom — Hidden Gem on Soi 3
+3. Khao Soi Silom, Hidden Gem on Soi 3

 Getting to Silom

-• BTS: Sala Daeng station — right in the center of Silom
+• BTS: Sala Daeng station, right in the center of Silom

-• MRT: Silom station — transfers available to BTS
+• MRT: Silom station, transfers available to BTS

 Silom has excellent BTS access, so it’s easy to get here from anywhere in Bangkok.
+From Sukhumvit, hop the BTS at Asok and you are in Silom in under 15 minutes.

 Best Times to Visit Silom